Cook, Learn, and Share to Fight Hunger.

 I personally always have three kinds of flour at home: all-purpose, bread flour (white), and wholegrain.
 Bread flour is the version that gets used most often because I bake fresh bread and buns a few times a week.
 When I run out of all-purpose flour, I substitute it with bread flour with no negative results on the quality of the final product.
 With these three kinds of flour I can bake or cook anything.
 I also appreciate that having only three kinds saves space in my pantry and prevents the risk of spoiling.
 The decision of what you use, is up to you and what you like and prefer.

 In my recipes I never ask for cake flour or pastry flour since I don’t find them substantially beneficial.
 Instead of these two flours, I use all-purpose flour and still reach great results.
-If you prefer to bake with both cake and pastry flours, go ahead and modify the recipes – the amount stays the same no matter the flour you use (or you can modify the base based on your own preferences or experience).
+If you prefer to bake with both cake and pastry flours, go ahead and modify my or others recipes – the amount stays the same no matter the flour you use (or you can modify the base based on your own preferences or experience).

 In conclusion, I always prefer to use high-quality flour made in the most natural way possible.
 I especially avoid flour that has been bleached and bromated.
 While the bleaching and bromating of flour can enhance certain baking properties, there are potential health concerns associated with these processes.
 As always, it’s important to make informed decisions about the food you consume and serve to your family.